jina-ai/example-video-qa/README.md

 # example-video-search
 This is an example of building a video Question-Answer system using Jina.

 The index data is subtitle files of YouTube videos.
-After indexing, you can query with questions in natural langurage and retrieve the related video together with the timestamp that the corresponding answer appears.
+After indexing, you can query with questions in natural language and retrieve the related video together with the timestamp that the corresponding answer appears.

 ![](.github/demo.gif)